 What’s causing my wrinkles and how should I treat them?

 Have you noticed that your face has more fine lines and wrinkles than a few years ago?
 From a furrowed brow, to crow’s feet wrinkles around your eyes or a downward facing mouth.
-While expression lines are important, they can make you look and feel older than you are.
-As the best non-surgical choice for smoothing out lower, middle and upper face wrinkles and fine lines, anti-wrinkle injections can relax the muscles causing these dynamic lines and reduce your permanent static lines.
+As a common non-surgical choice for smoothing out lower, middle and upper face wrinkles and fine lines, anti-wrinkle injections can relax the muscles causing these dynamic lines and reduce your visible static lines.

 Why do wrinkles develop on the face?

 As part of the natural ageing process, your skin gets thinner, less elastic, drier, and is less able to protect itself from damage.
 Wrinkles developing on your face are a natural part of this process and are caused by a number of factors including expression lines, gravity, UV exposure and sleep lines.

 Expression lines are caused by contraction of the muscles of facial expression.
 In the first instance, these wrinkles will only be seen when your muscles contract.
 Over time as your skin gets progressively creased, the lines may frequently appear at rest.
 Anti-wrinkle injections can effectively treat expression lines.